Mail-bomb suspect Cesar Sayoc described as 'loner' with long arrest record

 Thomas Fiori, a former federal law enforcement officer who operates a property management office directly across the street from the store, said he heard a small explosion, probably a device police use to distract subjects called a flash bang.
 Officers carrying semi-automatic rifles and wearing bulletproof vests ordered Sayoc to the ground.

-Fiori, who described Sayoc as having short hair on the sides and a ponytail in the back, didn't resist.
+Fiori, who described Sayoc as having short hair on the sides and a ponytail in the back, said the accused mass bomber didn't resist.

 "He had that look of, 'I'm done, I surrender,' Fiori said.

-Associated Press reporter Jonathan Drew in Raleigh, North Carolina, contributed to this story.
+Associated Press reporters Michael Schneider in Orlando, Florida, Ken Sweet in New York, Tom Foreman Jr. in Winston-Salem, North Carolina, and Jonathan Drew in Raleigh, North Carolina, contributed to this story.